Purpose of Governance:

 Debbie Langdon, Skills Governor, Operations Committee.
 STEM.

 I was appointed in November 2018.
-I have 3 adult children and 5 grand children, 2 of whom attend Thomas Harding.
+I have 3 adult children and 5 grand children, 1 of whom attends Thomas Harding.
 My career for the past 26 years has been with the MOD and Service Charities.
 My roles include recruiting, admin, welfare and the well being of service personnel and veterans.
 Currently working for a Veterans Charity I deal with issues such as homelessness, addiction, immigration and mental health which will inform my role as governor.
 I also strongly believe in the ethos of Thomas Harding, that no matter where a child is from or their background, there is nothing that they will not be able to achieve with the right support.
 The world is their oyster.

 Magda Mueller, Skills Governor, Operations Committee.
 Humanities.